AustralianBioCommons/human-omics-data-sharing-field-guide/pages/about/contribute/editing_the_homepage.md

 ### The logo

 The logo displayed in the top left corner gets automatically populated from `assets/img/main_logo.svg`.
-To change the logo it is easiest to replace this logo with your preferred image.
+To change the logo it is easiest to replace this logo with your preferred image, retaining the same filename.

 ### Top Navigation bar